hubertgrzeskowiak/angular-component-directive/README.md

         <script src="component.js"></script>

-2. Declare a dependency on the moduke where you're using it:
+2. Declare a dependency on the module where you're using it:

         angular.module('awesomeApp', ['component'])